PHoogestraat/leaflet-challenge/README.md

   [Earthquake Webpage](https://phoogestraat.github.io/leaflet-challenge/)

-  For larger data sets (>10,000), loading time may take up to 10 seconds.
+  * For larger data sets (>10,000), loading time may take up to 10 seconds.

+  * Depth of the earth corresponds to a range of colors form red (high depth) to white (low depth).

+  * Radious of each circle increases with magnitude of earthquake.

+  * A markere idenifies the earthquake with the largest magnitude.

+  * Include popups that provide additional information about the earthquake when a marker is clicked.